-A feathered wing tip rose out of the mist at his feet, then burst into nothing.
-The dementor shivered, then shifted in a seamless blur of motion.
+A feathered wing tip rose out of the mist at his feet, bursting into nothing.
+The dementor shivered and shifted in a seamless blur of motion.

 ‘We’re nothing.’
 It spoke with his voice, but flat and dead as concrete slabs.
 ‘We were nothing when we played hero.
 We’re nothing now.
 There’s no escape.
 There’s nothing more.
 Whether they understand us or not, they just.
 Don’t.
 Care.’

 ‘Someone will.’
 Harry raised his wand and tore his eyes away from the dazed, numb look in his doppelganger’s eyes.
 ‘I’ll find them.’

 ‘No. They won’t.
 There’s no exceptions.
 We’re all shallow, selfish things.
 They’ll never be anything different.’
 It took a step forward.
 ‘We can’t forget that.
 We mustn’t forgive it.’
 Its eyes glowed red; the soft, hypnotic crimson of glowing coals, the precise hue of the eyes that’d peered out from behind the fragment of Harry’s soul.
 ‘If they’re all going to be selfish, then we’ll beat them at it.
 Winning is all that counts when there’s nothing else left.
 And in the end, even winning means nothing when you’re left holding the trophy alone.’